MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/use-content-search-for-targeted-collections.md

   - **OneDrive for Business**: https://contoso-my.sharepoint.com/personal/stacig_contoso_onmicrosoft_com

-- **Your user credentials**: The script will use your credentials to connect to Exchange Online and the Security & Compliance Center with remote PowerShell.
+- **Your user credentials**: The script will use your credentials to connect to Exchange Online PowerShell or Security & Compliance Center PowerShell.
 As previously explained, you have to assign the appropriate permissions to successfully run this script.

 To display a list of mailbox folders or site documentlink (path) names: